-This exercise uses the real-life story of Rachel to examine the responsibility we have to help our homeless neighbors.
-By analyzing a homeless individual’s biography and discussing each situation step by step, this program helps the participants better understand the circumstances of the homeless and, more importantly, how we can help.
-This 60-90 minute program can be held at UMC or at your location.
+These exercises use the real-life stories of Rachel and John to examine the responsibility we have to help our homeless neighbors.
+By analyzing a homeless individual’s biography and discussing each situation step by step, these programs help the participants better understand the circumstances of the homeless and, more importantly, how we can help.
+Coordinate to have these 60-90 minute programs to be held at UMC or at your location.

 Walk in My Shoes

 During this simulation, each group is asked to adopt the identity of a person experiencing homelessness and to “walk in their shoes” by visiting several agencies and locations around the Urban Ministry Center.
-This homeless simulation lasts anywhere between one and a half to two hours depending on the assignments given.
+This homeless simulation lasts two hours.
 This exercise helps each group comprehend the everyday difficulties of the homeless, the physical demands of walking from location to location, the frustration of homelessness, the barriers faced by our neighbors and the incredible strength and complexity of these people.
 Offered every second and fourth Saturday of the month and by special request.
-Email Ashley Brown

 Speakers Bureau Topics

 - The Urban Ministry Center and Its Programs (15 minute introduction to UMC)

 - Practical Ways to Make a Difference (15 minute presentation of volunteer opportunities)

 - Faces of Homelessness (15-30 minute Neighbor story presentation, group size of 40+, offsite)